Ekpyrosis in Quantum Gravitational Anisotropic Bouncing Models: Effective dynamics of Bianchi-I and Bianchi-IX models in LQC

 The upper bound $\rho_\mathrm{max}$ is the same as the one obtained in LQC of the isotropic model.
 Similarly the directional Hubble rates are also bounded:

 with similar equations for the other directional Hubble rates.
 Consequently, the shear scalar is also bounded \cite{Gupt:2011jh}:

 Moreover, it has been shown in \cite{Singh:2011gp}, that strong curvature singularities are generically resolved and the spacetime is geodesically complete in the effective Bianchi-I model.
 The bounce in the Bianchi-I model is often accompanied by Kasner transitions in the geometry of the spacetime, as shown by extensive numerical simulations \cite{Gupt:2012vi}.
+These numerical simulations show that even though $\rho_{\mathrm{max}}$ and $\sigma^2_{\mathrm{max}}$ are theoretical maxima and due to the joint contribution of energy density and anisotropic shear to the spacetime curvature, the singularity resolution via bounces can occur at values smaller than these upper bounds.
 Note that, unlike classical dynamics, $\sigma^2$ no longer has a simple dependence on the mean scale factor $a$, and the modified generalized Friedmann and Raychaudhuri equations are as yet unknown for the effective dynamics of the Bianchi-I model.
 In \cite{McNamara:2022dmf}, an interesting parabolic relation between the energy density and the shear scalar was numerically shown to hold at the quantum bounce.